email@example.com / +44 (0) 7809 416 604

 Worked as a contractor for a global leader in online trading specializing in Forex, developing an internal management tool used to keep track of all of Gallant's clients, their finances and their trading.

-Co-founded Watu, a 4-person startup that developed a complete multi-tenant SaaS management tool.
+Co-founded Watu, a four-person startup that developed a complete multi-tenant SaaS management tool.

 Based on an existing architecture created by my fellow technical co-founder, I created most of the features from end to end working with the CTO, CEO and Designer on UX, analysis and implementation.